Temporary Foreign Worker Web Service

 - attach files instead of mailing the required documentation to Service Canada

-- receive emails from Service Canada (e.g. immediate acknowledgement that the LMO application has been received, or request to provide missing documentation, if applicable);
+- receive emails from Service Canada (e.g. immediate acknowledgement that the LMIA application has been received, or request to provide missing documentation, if applicable);

-- view the status of their LMO applications
+- view the status of their LMIA applications

 The registration guides explain the Administrator and Primary Representative roles and responsibilities within the Web Service.
 These guides also provide the best scenario to organize a business with multiple office locations.
 As a result, employers and approved third-party representatives should review the applicable accompanying guide before submitting the completed and signed registration form to the appropriate Service Canada Centre.

 Once employers and approved third-parties have been deemed eligible for the Web Service, Service Canada will create an online account for each system user.